jkaninda/goma-gateway/docs/usermanual/tls.md

 ## **Automatic Certificates with Let's Encrypt (ACME)**
 Goma Gateway supports ACME providers like Let's Encrypt for automatic certificate issuance and renewal.

+> Volume: Certificates and related data are stored in the container under /etc/letsencrypt.

 ### **Basic Configuration**

+To enable automatic certificate management, define at least the email for your ACME account and ensure the gateway is listening on ports 80 (for HTTP-01 challenges) and 443 (for HTTPS).

 ```yaml
 version: 2
 gateway: